-GRACE intends to transmit our system of religious beliefs, tradition, Christian morals, reverence and values.
-We do so by engaging in the community and students' lives, acts of worship, and through all activities, educational and otherwise, in which we participate.
-Likewise, we believe that all behavior of students and staff of GRACE is communicative in nature, exemplifying and expressing our faith, both publicly and privately.
-Any student or employee who propounds a point of view contrary to our beliefs as stated in our referenced written Foundational Standards, will impair GRACE 's integrity and ability to educate in accordance with its religious views and message.
+Grace intends to transmit our system of religious beliefs, traditions, Christian morals, reverence, and values.
+We do so by engaging in the community and students' lives, performing acts of worship, and participating in all educational and other activities.
+Likewise, we believe that all behavior of students and staff of Grace is communicative in nature, exemplifying and expressing our faith publicly and privately.
+Any student or employee who propounds a point of view contrary to our beliefs, as stated in our referenced written Foundational Standards, will impair Grace's integrity and ability to educate in accordance with its religious views and message.